6 Common Reasons to Remove Your Wisdom Tooth

 5. Ulceration and Cheek Damage

-Sometimes, a wisdom tooth grows at an angle where its sharp chewing surface constantly rubs or presses against the inside of your cheek.
-This repeated friction can lead to irritation, injuries, and even painful ulcers on the cheek lining.It can become so uncomfortable that it affects your ability to eat, speak, or enjoy daily activities.
+When a wisdom tooth is tilted so that its sharp chewing surface constantly rubs or presses against the inside of your cheek, it can lead to irritation, injuries, and even painful ulcers.

 If the tooth can’t be reshaped or its sharp edges smoothed out, removing it is often the best way to stop the irritation.